Building REST APIs quickly using PostgREST

 GRANT ALL PRIVILEGES ON ALL SEQUENCES IN SCHEMA rest TO webuser;

-The next section consists to create database roles.
-The anonymous role has permission to access things in the rest schema, and to read rows in the author and book tables.
-The webuser role has read, write, update, and delete rights to the schema and its tables.
+The next step is to create database roles.
+The anonymous role is granted permission to access objects in the rest schema and to read rows from the author and book tables.
+The webuser role is granted full read, write, update, and delete permissions on the schema and its tables.

-Once you’ve created yml and configured the database script, open your CLI and run the following command:
+Once the YAML file is created and the database script is configured, open your CLI and run the following command:

 docker-compose up -d